greglnelson/react-hooks-typescript-tome/docs/4-state/components.md

 You must NOT add or remove components; you can only *modify* the existing components.

-## Fix `ShoveBox`

-The `ShoveBox` component provides a button that moves an adjacent box farther away, by increasing the boxes left margin.

-Currently, part of the component's returned body is commented out because it is broken and crashes your application.
-Uncomment the component's body in `src/ShoveBox.tsx` and then fix the Component so that it works correctly.

-You must NOT add or remove components; you can only *modify* the existing components.

 <!--
 TODO: Decided not to use this question.
 It's too easy to game, and doesn't say its point clearly enough.
 I wanted something where students would see that React doesnt' update its variables immediately.
 But it's a relatively rare situation.
 For now, I'm holding off on this until we get something better.